CMSgov/hpt-validator/README.md

 ```

 #### Node Observations
-If you are running the following command, it has been observed that Node versions 20+ encounter typescript errors.
+If you are running the previous command, it has been observed that Node versions 20+ encounter typescript errors.
 The test suite will run using Node version 19.*.*.

 ## Contributing